 A bank-owned home is a distressed property that has been repossessed by the loan originator after the previous owner has failed to keep up with mortgage obligations.
-As their names, suggest, bank-owned homes are added to the originator’s (usually a bank) inventory of properties—hence the bank-owned moniker.
+As their names suggest, bank-owned homes are added to the originator’s (usually a bank) inventory of properties—hence the bank-owned moniker.

-In order to better understand what a bank-owned home is, however, you must first familiarize yourself with the role traditional banks play over the course of the mortgage process.
+To better understand what a bank-owned home is, however, you must first familiarize yourself with the role traditional banks play over the course of the mortgage process.

 Traditional lending institutions are in the business of making investments of their own; namely in those looking to buy a property.
 In other words, banks are investing in the very people seeking out their services.
 In extending their financial services to prospective buyers, banks expect to earn interest on the money they lend out, not unlike the private lenders most real estate investors have come to rely on.

 In a perfect world, banks stand to make a lot of money in interest by simply lending to those in need of it.
 However, the lending industry isn’t without its own caveats.
 Much like any other investment vehicle, the lending strategy of banks has become ubiquitous with an inherent degree of risk.
 The failure of borrowers to meet their own mortgage obligations is a very real threat to the bottom line of banks across the country.
 There is no doubt about it: banks stand to lose money in the event borrowers aren’t able to repay their mortgages.